-Our energy and infrastructure practice was selected as one of Law360’s Project Finance Groups of the Year for 2015 and was shortlisted for a Chambers USA 2016 Award for Excellence in Projects: Power (including renewables).
+Our energy and infrastructure practice has repeatedly been selected as one of Law360’s Energy Groups of the Year, including for 2022.
+We also were recognized for our work on four matters at the IJGlobal Americas Awards in 2018, and we were shortlisted for a Chambers USA 2016 Award for Excellence in Projects: Power (including renewables).
 We have been consistently recognized as one of the top firms in the areas of power, electricity, renewables and alternative energy, and oil and gas by Chambers USA, Legal 500, the International Financial Law Review and other leading publications.
 We have one of the world’s premier practices representing clients in the development, financing, construction, operation, acquisition, ownership and disposition of energy and infrastructure projects.

 - BNP Paribas in connection with a $395 million senior secured credit facility consisting of a $320 million Term Loan B facility and a $75 million letter of credit facility for Northeast Wind provided to refinance a portfolio of wind farms.
 This matter was named the North America Wind Deal of the Year for 2013 by Project Finance magazine.

 - Citibank, N.A. and its affiliates in connection with a number of tax equity investment funds, including inverted leases, partnership flips and a first-of-its kind PACE transaction.
 The investments have been in the residential, commercial and industrial sectors.

 - Deepwater Wind LLC in the negotiation of a 20-year power purchase agreement for the 90-megawatt South Fork offshore wind project, which was approved by the Long Island Power Authority.
 The project will be constructed off the eastern tip of Long Island, New York, and will be the second-ever offshore wind farm in the U.S. and its largest.